PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 PX4 v1.14 (and later) supports the [LightWare LiDAR SF45](https://www.lightwarelidar.com/shop/sf45-b-50-m/) rotating lidar which provides 320 degree sensing.

-The SF45 must be connected via a UART/serial port.
+The SF45 must be connected via a UART/serial port and configured as described below (In addition to the [collision prevention setup](#px4-software-setup)).

 [LightWare Studio](https://www.lightwarelidar.com/resources-software) configuration: